 Parents giving alcoholic drinks to their adolescents?
 Is this a good idea?
 Research suggests it is.

 The authors suggest that parents giving their offspring their first drink may reduce drinking problems.
-The study is published in the scientific journal, European Addiction Research.

 The findings are consistent with other research.
 For example, teenagers who drank with their parents were less likely to have either recently consumed alcohol or abused it.
-That’s the finding of a nation-wide study of over 6,200 teenagers in 242 communities across the U.S.
+That’s the finding of a nation-wide study of over 6,200 teenagers in 242 communities across the US.

-Similarly, teenagers who drink alcohol with their parents are less likely to drink heavily.
+And teenagers who drink alcohol with their parents are less likely to drink heavily.
 That’s the finding of research among 10,000 students aged 15 and 16 in 130 schools in England.

 Dr. Bellis observed that “The majority of people, by the age of 14, 15 or 16, have drunk alcohol.
 The question is are they learning to drink from their parents, in a socially responsible environment.
 Or are they learning behind the bushes in a park or in a bar?”
 The health leader emphasized that “The chances are, if they are in the latter position, they are learning to binge-drink.”

-Resources: Parents Giving Alcoholic Drinks May Reduce Alcohol-Related Problem
+Parents Giving Alcoholic Drinks May Reduce Alcohol-Related Problem

-Kelly, A., et al. How important is the context of an adolescent’s first alcoholic drink.
-Evidence that parental provision may reduce later heavy episodic drinking, Euro Addict Res, 2012, 18(3), 140-148.
+- Kelly, A., et al. Evidence that parental provision may reduce later heavy episodic drinking, Euro Addict Res, 18(3), 140-48.